Deliver “Delight and Passion” to people

 Bridge for Innovation

-This project was to build a place for customer contact in conjunction with the relocation of Fujifilm Business Innovation Japan (formerly Fuji Xerox) to a new office building.
-We were responsible for planning, design, layout the experience-based showroom "Bridge for Innovation" on the 17th floor of Toyosu Bayside Cross Tower, where the new office will be located.
-This project required the function of a showroom that would identify the direction of solving customers' problems and lead them to success, while also being a future workplace.
-Our answer was "agility of variable space."
-In the solution experience area, no fixed walls were built, and the entire space was composed of highly agile movable fixtures, thoroughly pursuing variable and movable space.
-[Social issue/customer issue/request] It was necessary to enable flexible operation so that the fixture layout arrangement could be created in a short time to match the business strategy.
-[Solution] We planned seven types of movable fixtures to correspond to the style of operation, where various booth configurations are updated daily to match the characteristics of the products and customers.
-Some partitions completely block the view, while others are only half-through, and when they overlap, they create even more variation in transparency.
-Furthermore, by not erecting fixed walls, and instead using color-coding of the floor and ceiling to make the boundaries of the space more conscious, natural zoning is possible.
-Flexible infrastructure such as power sources has been installed under the floor, allowing for easy function conversion in the future.
-The thorough pursuit of a variable, movable space was also a challenge to organically control the spatial functions without building walls. <Our project members> [Sales and project management] Murakami Natsuko, Kawashima Toshito [Planning] Kobayashi Keita [design, layout] Onishi Ryo, Saka Nobuaki, Uemura Yoriko [Production and construction] Kimura Shunsaku, Murata Riku
+This project involved creating a customer touchpoint space in conjunction with the relocation of Fujifilm Business Innovation Japan (formerly Fuji Xerox) to its new headquarters.
+Our company was responsible for the planning, design, layout of "Bridge for Innovation," an experiential showroom located on the 17th floor of the Toyosu Bayside Cross Tower, where the new office will be situated.
+This project required a showroom that could identify directions for solving customer challenges and lead them to success, while simultaneously considering the future of the workplace.
+Our answer was "Agility of Variable Space."
+In the solution experience area, no fixed walls were erected, and the space was composed entirely of highly agile movable furniture, thoroughly pursuing a variable and movable space.
+[Social Challenges/Customer Challenges/Requests] It was necessary to enable flexible operation so that furniture layouts could be quickly arranged to match the business strategy.
+[Solution] To accommodate a style of operation that involves daily updates of diverse booth configurations tailored to product characteristics and customer characteristics, seven types of movable furniture were planned.
+Partitions that completely block the line of sight, partitions that allow only half of the view to pass through, and overlapping partitions that create even more variations in transparency are all incorporated.
+Furthermore, by not constructing fixed walls and instead using different colors for the floor and ceiling to make the boundaries of the space more noticeable, natural zoning is made possible.
+Flexible infrastructure such as power supplies is also installed under the floor, making it easy to change the function in the future.
+The thorough pursuit of variable and movable space was also a challenge to organically control the function of space without building walls. <Our Project Members> [Sales/Project Management] Natsuko Murakami, Shioto Kawashima [Planning] Keita Kobayashi [design, layout] Ryo Onishi, Nobuaki Saka, Yoriko Uemura [Manufacturing/ construction] Shunsaku Kimura, Riku Murata

 #corporate